 If you’re chlorine sensitive then store bought water bottles or purified water without anything added can be stored for up to 6 months.
 Good for short term storage.

 Water doesn’t go bad if it’s uncontaminated.
+No need to really know how to store water if you have somehow managed to store uncontaminated water.
 It can last years.
 To add oxygen to old flat water, shake it before drinking to get its normal water-flavor back.
 A sanitized jug or barrel should be used and it should be kept in a cool area to avoid algae growth.

 The most pure water would be a filtered water or reverse osmosis, but city water is pre-treated and already has the water-preserving chlorine in it.
 But with recycled city water you get other undetected leftovers from everyone’s flushed pharmaceuticals residuals and more.